 Divorce can feel like uncharted territory as an expat.
 Here are the steps to take when filing for a divorce in Luxembourg.

-The divorce rate in Luxembourg is around 1,000 divorces per year, and roughly half of divorces in Luxembourg are within international couples or mixed nationals and foreigners.
+The divorce rate in Luxembourg is around 1,000 divorces per year.
+Roughly half of divorces in Luxembourg involve non-Luxembourgish citizens.
 Divorce in a relationship is an emotional time, difficult and full of bumps.
-If you are going through a divorce in Luxembourg, there are key steps, divorce laws and information to help guide you through the process.
+If you divorce in Luxembourg, there are key steps and laws to help guide you through the process.

 Divorce law in Luxembourg: Mutual consent, grounds of fault or separation

-Divorce law in Luxembourg divides the means of separation into three areas: mutual consent, grounds of fault (violence) and irretrievable breakdown of marriage.
-Marriages can only be dissolved in court and by court proceedings – as in no other form of mediation would be legally recognized.
-In any case, the court can dismiss a request if the divorce leads to an instable home environment for children, and in some cases also the spouse.
+Divorce law in Luxembourg divides the means of separation into three areas: mutual consent, grounds of fault (violence) and irretrievable breakdown of the marriage.
+Marriages can only dissolve in court and by court proceedings; no other form of mediation is legally possible.
+In any case, the court can dismiss a request if the divorce leads to an unstable home environment for children, and in some cases also the spouse.

-Divorce in Luxembourg by mutual consent can be considered after two years of marriage, and both spouses must be a minimum age of 23.
-Agreements need to be made that decides where each spouse will live during the divorce proceedings, and the two usual issues to clear are property assets and children arrangements.
-When dividing property is involved, there has to be a notary to legally create an inventory and estimate a value.
-Spouses can choose to remain living in Luxembourg or live out of the country — but remember that two court meetings will require your presence in Luxembourg.
+Divorce in Luxembourg by mutual consent is possible after two years of marriage.
+Both spouses must be a minimum age of 23.
+Agreements must be made that decides where each spouse will live during the divorce proceedings, and the two usual issues to clear are property assets and children arrangements.
+When dividing property, there must be a notary preesent to legally create an inventory and estimate a value.
+Spouses can choose to remain living in Luxembourg or abroad.
+Remember that two court meetings require your presence in Luxembourg, however.